 - Remove the dead objects and reclaim the memory for new objects

-- In the figure you can see that object A, B and E have been moved to S1 and memory is reclaimed by removing the dead object C and D.
+- In the figure you can see that Object A, B and E have been moved to S1 and memory is reclaimed by removing the dead object C and D.

 New Object Creation and Memory Allocation along with unreferenced objects:

 One more time the first step repeats and new objects are created by JVM and heap memory is allocated to each object.
 This time new objects F, G, H, I and J are created and Eden memory space is allocated to them.
 The only difference in the first step and this step is; this time some objects are available in the S1 as well, so now we have a total of 8 objects.
-During this activity, some of the objects in the Eden as well as in S1 may dead like object ‘B’ and ‘I’.
+During this activity, some of the objects in Eden as well as in S1 may be dead like Object ‘B’ and ‘I’.

 Minor Garbage Collection 2:

-Since the Eden memory is full so this situation again leads minor GC.
-Here one point to be noted that minor GC is a periodic process whenever Eden memory limit is over and every time it does the same tasks which I have mentioned above.
+Since the Eden memory is full so this situation again leads to minor GC.
+Here is one point to be noted minor GC is a periodic process whenever Eden memory limit is over and every time it does the same tasks which I have mentioned above.
 Now, the live objects F, G, H and J will move to S2 along with A and E which exist in S1.
 The dead objects B and I will be removed and Eden memory will be reclaimed.

-There is one more process which takes place along with all above-mentioned activities i.e. Object Promotion.
+There is one more process which takes place along with all the above-mentioned activities i.e. Object Promotion.
 After each minor GC, the objects become old and their age keeps on increasing.
 When aged objects reach a certain age threshold they are promoted from the young generation to the old generation.
-This process is called as Promotion.
+This process is called Promotion.

 Major GC cleans up the old generation.
-The task of Major GC is as same as the minor GC, but the only difference is minor GC reclaims the memory of the young generation whereas major GC reclaims the memory of the old generation.
+The task of Major GC is as same as the minor GC, but the only difference is minor GC reclaims the memory of the young generation whereas Major GC reclaims the memory of the old generation.
 It is also said that many major GCs are triggered by minor GCs.

 A Full GC is triggered whenever the heap fills up.
 In such a case the young generation is swept first followed by the old generation.
 If the old generation is too full to accept the objects of the young generation, the young generation GC is omitted and the old generation GC (major GC) is used to clean and compact the full heap, either in parallel or serial.
 Either way, the whole heap is collected with a stop-the-world event.

 Stop the World Event: It is a time when all the application threads are stopped until the garbage collection operation completes.
 Both minor and major garbage collections are “Stop the World” events.
-A major GC is much slower than minor GC because it involves all live objects.
+A major GC is much slower than a minor GC because it involves all live objects.